g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 Playing as Harry gives us a remarkable portrait of the bundle of impressions, hallucinations, hunches, scherzos that forms a sensitive person on an average day.

+Embodied cognition: What you're wearing in-game has an absurdly dramatic effect on your capacities.
+Wearing the right outfit can give you like 30 IQ.

 > "It would be unbelievable [cool] to use our skill system to speak about the bodily sensations of having another organism inside of you, while you're in the setting and talking to another person."